-The most common mistake observed with leg lifts is allowing the lower back to arch excessively during the lift, which not only strains the back, but makes the move much less effective as an abdominal exercise.
+The most common mistake seen with leg lifts is allowing the lower back to arch too much.
+This strains the back and makes the move much less effective as an abdominal exercise.

-To get the most out of this exercise, Nick advises lowering and lifting the legs slowly while keeping the abs under constant contraction and without letting your heels touch the ground.
+To get the most out of this exercise, Sinfield advises lowering and lifting the legs slowly, while keeping the abs under constant contraction and without letting your heels touch the ground.
 "When you feel your lower back starting to arch, it's time to stop."

 How to do leg lifts correctly:

-- Don't flatten your lower back against the surface – maintain the lower back's natural curve.
+- Don't flatten your lower back against the surface – maintain its natural curve.

 - Keep your head and shoulders pressed against the floor.

 - Keep your abs contracted throughout the exercise.